Nepal earthquake: life one year on

 Thanks to your incredible support, we’ve already reached over 160,000 people whose lives were devastated in the aftermath of the earthquakes.

 Today, our work continues.
-Working with our local partners in Nepal, we’re working in some of the worst affected regions to make sure that communities have access to clean, safe water and toilets in their homes and schools.
+Together with our local partners in Nepal, we’re working in some of the worst affected regions to make sure that communities have clean water, decent toilets and good hygiene in their homes and schools.